 On the Guatemala Program, CSB/SJU students live and study in Quetzaltenango, Guatemala, in the Guatemalan highlands.
 This is the second largest city in Guatemala, often referred to by its Mayan name "Xela".
 This city is located 80 miles west of Guatemala City.

 The academic program has two phases.
-During the first five week phase, students focus on language learning through daily, intensive, one-on-one instruction in Spanish.
-During the second ten week phase, students continue with 3 to 4 days a week of one-on-one Spanish instruction, and add 1 to 2 elective courses from a range of subjects: cultural and political anthropology, Mayan Culture, Central American history, and politics and/or literature.
-During the second phase, students also start their service learning placements.
+During the first five week phase (Phase I), students focus on language learning through daily, intensive, one-on-one instruction in Spanish.
+During the second ten week phase (Phase II), students continue with 3 to 4 days a week of one-on-one Spanish instruction, and add 1 to 2 elective courses from a range of subjects: human rights in Guatemala, fine arts, Mayan culture, and Central American history.
+During Phase II, students also start their service learning placements.
 The Study Abroad Seminar course, group activities, and program excursions span both phases.
 The program serves students of Spanish, Latino/Latin American Studies, Peace Studies and a wide range of humanities and social sciences.
+The program is offered in 2 tracks:

 For a complete list of classes please refer to page 2 of the Guatemala brochure.